pimalaya/himalaya/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    forward    Forwards an email by its UID help       Prints this message or the help of the given subcommand(s) list       Lists all available mailboxes
+    attachments    Downloads all attachments from an email forward        Forwards an email
+    help           Prints this message or the help of the given subcommand(s) list           Lists all available mailboxes
-    read       Reads an email by its UID reply      Replies to an email by its UID search     Lists emails matching the given IMAP query write      Writes a new email
+    read           Reads text bodies of an email reply          Answers to an email
+    search         Lists emails matching the given IMAP query write          Writes a new email
 ```